Directional Tutorial¶

 - The projection to the supporting plane of the face and encoding in local coordinates.

-- Vertices and vertex normals (area-weighted from adjacent faces).
+- Vertices and vertex normals (area-weighted from adjacent faces) are the cycle quantities.

 Representation¶